 We ask that you use bicycle locks rated as ‘Sold Secure’.
 They are easy to find in shops and online and have been tested and approved by a third party (the Master Locksmiths Association) as fit for purpose.
 If your bike is valued at less than £1000, a Sold Secure Silver Bicycle Lock is sufficient for us; a Sold Secure Gold Bicycle Lock is needed for bicycles which are worth £1000 or more.
 If you are not sure whether your current bicycle lock is rated Sold Secure, search the product description online or you can check here.

 When choosing a lock, it is also worth considering the style you are buying.
 As a rule of thumb, D-locks, and chain and padlock style bicycle locks are considered to be superior to cable locks; equally, they’re seen as harder targets for would be thieves.
 New company Litelok offer the lightest gold-rated lock on the market, which means your bike is secure as possible without you needing to lug around a weighty, traditional lock.
-We offer £10 off our annual bicycle insurance if you buy a Litelok at the checkout and a further £10 off your renewal if you are an existing customer.
+We offer £10 off our annual bicycle insurance for new and renewing customers if you buy a Litelok at the checkout.

 Make sure to lock through quick release wheels as well as the frame, as wheels with quick releases are not covered if they are stolen while leaving your frame behind.
 On our bike locking post you’ll find more essential tips for leaving your bike unattended securely.

 What about when I’m driving with my bike?

 If your bike is inside your car, the doors are locked, windows closed and alarm on, then we agree you have made all reasonable attempts to keep it safe.
 Some insurers require their customers to lock the bike to something inside the car however we struggle to think what we could actually lock my bike to.
 It’s best to try and cover your bike up with something just so it doesn’t stand out.